Preschool Writing Project: July 2017 – June 2021

 U.S. Department of Education, Institute for Education Sciences

 Children who attended Head Start centers in two local counties participated in the project.
 They enrolled two years prior to entering kindergarten and participated for up to 3 years.

 The primary purpose of this project was to establish a stronger scientific foundation for educational practice within early literacy by utilizing recent advances in cognitive science and neuroscience to examine:

 (1) the impact of an established evidence-based intervention (Phonological Awareness+Letter Knowledge: PA+LK) on the developmental trajectories of writing skills in preschool children at-risk for early learning problems;

 (2) whether improvements in selected cognitive abilities (i.e., fine-motor, language-based functions), but not others (i.e., executive functions) mediate the effects of treatment on writing outcomes; and,

 (3) whether treatment is moderated by child (cognitive ability) or contextual (home and classroom literacy environment) factors.

 Want to know more?

-We are providing instruction using the evidence-based lesson plans from the PA+LK approach.
-At age 3, preschoolers who are deemed typically developing or at risk for challenges with literacy.
-The kids at risk will be randomly assigned either a no-treatment group or a treatment group.
-The treatment group participates in evidence-based lessons targeted to improve emergent early literacy skills, for two consecutive years.
-The sessions will focus on phonological awareness, developing letter knowledge, and print skills.
-The no-treatment groups participates in book based reading and activities.
+We provided instruction using the evidence-based lesson plans from the PA+LK approach, beginning at age 3, with preschoolers who were deemed typically developing or at-risk for challenges with literacy.
+The children at risk were randomly assigned to either a no-treatment group or a treatment group.
+The treatment group participated in evidence-based lessons targeted to improve emergent early literacy skills, for two consecutive years.
+The sessions focused on phonological awareness, developing letter knowledge, and print skills.
+The non-treatment groups participated in book-based reading and activities.